Fly Away Home: Production

-To recreate the Alden home, principal photography took place in 1995, at two farms near Lindsay in southeastern Ontario.
-The township had also been the setting for A Christmas Story (1983), and later A Cool Dry Place (1998).
-The blacksmith shop constructed onsite for the filming of The Last Buffalo at Purple Hill, Ontario was re-used as part of the Alden homestead.
+Two farms near Lindsay in southeastern Ontario were used to recreate the Alden home.
+Principal photography took place in 1995.
+The blacksmith shop constructed onsite for the filming of The Last Buffalo at Purple Hill, Ontario, was reused as part of the Alden homestead.

+Caleb Deschanel, who had previously collaborated with director Carroll Ballard on the films The Black Stallion and Never Cry Wolf, returned as director of photography for Fly Away Home.

 Two gliders were featured in the film: The UFM Easy Riser and the Cosmos Trike.
 The Easy Riser first appears as a foot-launched biplane hang glider.
 True to Lishman's real-life saga, modifications were made to improve the design including the addition of a motor and seat.
-Anna Paquin's character instead flies an A-frame Cosmos Trike with a mock goose head mounted to the noseplate of the airframe and a fabric wing covering painted to resemble feathers.
+Anna Paquin's character meanwhile flies an A-frame Cosmos Trike with a mock goose head mounted to the noseplate of the airframe and a fabric wing covering painted to resemble feathers (features Lishman wanted to add to his own Trike, but never did due to time).
 The Cosmos Trike was reportedly chosen for its safety, superior engine power, and increased wing size (a feature that was needed to fly slow enough for the birds).

 The four-day trip home for the geese that would take them to Lake Ontario, over the Appalachians to Pennsylvania, Maryland, finally settling on the North Carolina Shores, had principal photography actually filmed nearly entirely at Port Perry and Sandbanks Provincial Park, Ontario, Canada.
-Additional location shots were the city-fly-through in Toronto, Ontario, standing in for Baltimore, Maryland (CGI aircraft).
+Additional location shots were the city-fly-through in Toronto, Ontario, standing in for Baltimore, Maryland (with CGI aircraft).
 At the conclusion of the production, Lishman led the 60 imprinted "actor-geese" in migration, to winter at the Tom Yawkey Wildlife Center off the coast of Georgetown, South Carolina.

 While in production, the film was at first titled Flying Wild, but was changed to Fly Away Home just weeks before its release in movie theaters.
 The original trailer has the title Flying Wild, and can be found on certain VHS copies of Jumanji from Columbia TriStar Home Video; the French version title (L'Envolée sauvage) is the translated version of this title.

-Director Carroll Ballard and cinematographer Caleb Deschanel previously collaborated on The Black Stallion and Never Cry Wolf with Fly Away Home being their third family film.
-Anna Paquin, who plays daughter to Jeff Daniels in Fly Away Home, would later play a love interest in The Squid and the Whale (2005).
-Upon the release of the Squid and the Whale, Jeff Daniels said that having had the previous experience made the filming a bit awkward for both of them.

 Reception

 Box office

-Filmed on a modest budget, Fly Away Home returned US$25 million in the U.S. box office and US$31 million internationally.
+Fly Away Home returned US$25 million in the U.S. box office and US$11 million internationally, for a worldwide total of $36.5 million.